manicprone/storytold/README.md

 # Storytold

-> The chapters of our lives, the stories we can tell
+> Map the chapters of your life into stories to tell.

 <br />